KUSHALMANDALA07/ECommerce-Follow-Along/README.md

   # *Milestone 20:Backend endpoint for UserDetails*
   * created endpoint for userDetails in backend.
   * created User.jsx for userDetails in frontend.

+  # *Milestone 21: Created frontend for Address*
+  * Created route for add Address Page in Frontend.
+  * Create form for adding address.
+  * stored address using useState Hook.